Inland taipan: In captivity

-In Asia inland taipans are held in Singapore Zoo.
+In Asia, inland taipans are held in the Singapore Zoo.

 Private ownership law

-In New South Wales, private ownership of an inland taipan is legal only with the highest venomous class reptile licence.
+In New South Wales, private ownership of an inland taipan is legal only with the highest class of venomous reptile licence.

 Description

-The inland taipan is dark tan, ranging from a rich, dark hue to a brownish light-green, depending on season.
-Its back, sides and tail may be different shades of brown and grey, with many scales having a wide blackish edge.
+The inland taipan is dark tan, ranging from a rich, dark hue to a brownish light green, depending on the season.
+Its back, sides, and tail may be different shades of brown and grey, with many scales having a wide, blackish edge.
 These dark-marked scales occur in diagonal rows so that the marks align to form broken chevrons of variable length that are inclined backward and downward.
 The lowermost lateral scales often have an anterior yellow edge.
 The dorsal scales are smooth and without keels.
-The round-snouted head and neck are usually noticeably darker than the body (glossy black in winter, dark brown in summer), the darker colour allowing the snake to heat itself while exposing only a smaller portion of the body at the burrow entrance.
-The eye is of average size with a blackish brown iris and without a noticeable coloured rim around the pupil.
+The round-snouted head and neck are usually noticeably darker than the body (glossy black in winter; dark brown in summer), the darker colour allowing the snake to heat itself while exposing only a smaller portion of the body at the burrow entrance.
+The eyes are of average size with blackish-brown irises and without a noticeable coloured rim around the pupils.

 It has 23 rows of dorsal scales at midbody, between 55 and 70 divided subcaudal scales, and one anal scale.